Jason2031/GitGrabber/README.md

 #### Note

-sqlite in python can't use question marks ("?") in LIKE sentence, so MAY CAUSE SQL INJECTION ATTACK IN KEYWORD FIELD!!!
+1. sqlite in python can't use question marks ("?") in LIKE sentence, so MAY CAUSE SQL INJECTION ATTACK IN KEYWORD FIELD!!!
+2. Filter process may suffer from performance problem.